bdague324/Training-model/README.md

  **Tensorflow** is the main framework in deeplearning. **Keras** is a meta framework which helps to facilitate the coding (in a syntax point of view) and interface with Tensorflow.

-Connect to the instance and type the code Herebelow:
+Connect to the instance and type the code Here below:

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2019.03-Linux-x86_64.sh